marcanuy/hugoostrapped/README.md

 	 // Bootstrap and its default variables
 	 @import "../node_modules/bootstrap/scss/bootstrap";

+2. Regenerate stylesheet:

-That file will be processed into `static/css/style.css` as part of `make build` recipe.
+The above file will be processed with `node-sass` and generate `static/css/style.css` after executing the `make build` recipe.

 More on Bootstrap 4 customization: <https://getbootstrap.com/docs/4.0/getting-started/theming/#variable-defaults>.